neondatabase/website/content/docs/guides/prisma.md

 updatedOn: '2023-11-24T11:25:06.754Z'
 ---

 Prisma is an open-source, next-generation ORM that enables you to manage and interact with your database.
-This guide explains how to connect Prisma to Neon, establish connections when using Prisma Client in serverless functions, and resolve [connection timeout](#connection-timeouts) issues.
+This guide explains how to connect Prisma to Neon, how to use Neon's connection pooler with Prisma, how to connect with the Neon serverloess driver, and how to resolve [connection timeout](#connection-timeouts) issues.

 To configure Prisma Migrate with Neon, see [Use Prisma Migrate with Neon](/docs/guides/prisma-migrate).